diyappazar/dpa-github-readme/README.md

 # This is Diyap Can Pazar. 🙋🏻‍♂️

 <br>
-Hi there!
-This is GitHub of Diyap Can Pazar currently on MSc.
-Informatics in Technical University of Munich.
-I have 5+ years of experience in the tech industry and a degree in computer engineering.
+Greetings!
+It's a pleasure to have you visit my GitHub.
+As an accomplished individual with a degree in computer engineering and over 5 years of experience in the tech industry, I'm currently pursuing my MSc in Informatics from the prestigious Technical University of Munich in Germany.
+My focus lies in the exciting and constantly-evolving fields of AI, machine learning, and deep learning.

-<br><br>
+Through my academic and professional pursuits, I've acquired a wealth of knowledge and expertise in these domains, and I'm always eager to stay abreast of the latest developments and technologies.

-Feel free to reach out and say hello - I'm always open to new opportunities and connections. 👨🏻‍🔬
+If you'd like to connect or have an opportunity you think I'd be a great fit for, don't hesitate to say hello.
+I'm always open to new connections and possibilities.
+Thanks for stopping by! 👨🏻‍🔬

 <br><br>

 ```python